yfann/TS-REACT-SEED/README.md

 #TS-REACT-SEED

 This is skeleton project using typescript and react to build frontend app.
-Build tools include typings, gulp, browserify, tsify etc.
+Build tools include typings, gulp, webpack etc.

 ##Command